open-mpi/ompi/docs/man-openmpi/man3/MPI_Comm_idup_with_info.3.rst

 value associated with this key in the new communicator; one particular action that a copy callback may take is to delete the attribute from the new communicator.
-Returns in newcomm a new communicator with the same group, any copied cached information, but a new context (see Section 5.7.1 of the MPI-1 Standard, "Functionality").
+Returns in newcomm a new communicator with the same group, any copied cached information, but a new context (see the "Functionality" subsection of the "Caching" section in the "Groups, Contexts, and Communicators" chapter in the `MPI Standard <https://www.mpi-forum.org/docs/>`_).
 The communicator returned in *newcomm* will not be available until the request is complete.
 The hints provided by the supplied *info* argument are associated with the output communicator.